Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 > Through rate limiting, stakeholders who vote more frequently have each vote count for less than stakeholders who vote less frequently. [...] a user’s voting power decreases every time they vote and then regenerates as time passes without voting. [...]
 Note that voting power rapidly drops off during periods of continuous voting, and then slowly recovers.

 From a strategy point of view, it makes sense to restrict the number of votes cast.
 Too few and you cannot have an cultural impact nor get enough curation rewards; too many and you dilute your impact.
 This is clearly an optimisation problem (potentially solved by AI).
-But Steem posters have variously reported annecdotally that the sweet-spot is somehwere between 25 and 50 per day.
+But Steem posters have variously reported annecdotally that the sweet-spot is somewhere between 25 and 50 per day.
 So we can make sure to try to vote at least 25 times and no more than 50 per day.

 Another strategy factor is that the earlier you vote for a post which _will be_ successful, the larger your curation reward.
 So clearly it is prudent to check for new posts often.

 Though on average you should vote every 30 to 60 minutes, the best posts will most likely not be made so regularly.
-A potential solution to this dilemma is to use a **time windowed score average as a threshold** to determine if a post has a high enough score to vote on, and to sample N (i.e. see if there are new posts) very often, say every 10 minutes.
-The window length will be an important factor which will require manual tweaking or optimisation, but we could use a window period of 12 hours as a starting point.
+A potential solution to this dilemma is to use a **sliding window score average as a threshold** to determine if a post has a high enough score to vote on, and to sample N (i.e. see if there are new posts) often.
+This means that the likelihood of voting on a new post is related to the scores of the previous posts.

+The threshold decreases if the scores have been low, and increases if the scores are high.
 If there are a few good posts in one hour they will all get voted on and will raise the windowed average so that within that window the posts need to be better to be voted on.
 Similarly, if posts score very low for several hours in a row, the next post which is a bit better will get voted on.
-This solves the problem if finding an fixed, absolute threshold.
+This solves the problem if finding an fixed, absolute threshold, and allows changes in the community, for example, to be automatically taken into account.

+The result (we have verified this works) is a steady flow of votes of relative quality to the most recent previous posts.
+Note that the window only includes posts which score above the minimum threshold, so really low scored posts are irrelevant to the threshold, i.e. there is some minimum standard of quality required.

-It also implies that the scoring system is relative and that, for example, a score of 40 does not mean anything except in relation to another score, say 20.
+It also shows that the scoring system is relative and that, for example, a score of 40 does not mean anything except in relation to another score, say 20.
 40 is twice as "suitable" as 20, but beyond that we don't need to know anything, nor do we need to.
+This needs to be kept in mind when designing your bot algorithm, when setting the weights, and tested against real data.

 Finally, since the window size is hard to find, we can allow it to grow or shrink depending on how many suitable posts were found.
 If too few posts were found, e.g. less than 25, then we neeed to decrease the window size to allow it to respond faster to changes.
 If too many posts were found, e.g. more than 50, we should increase the window size to stop the threshold from sinking or rising too quickly.